w1394945493/MonoSplat/README.md

 ### Cross-Dataset Generalization

-We use the default model trained on RealEstate10K to conduct cross-dataset evaluations.
-To evaluate them, *e.g.*, on DTU, run the following command
+We employ our baseline model, which was trained using the RealEstate10K dataset, to perform extensive cross-dataset validation.
+For instance, to execute an evaluation on the DTU benchmark, simply issue the following command in the terminal:

 ```bash
 # RealEstate10K -> DTU